|

 blues look clearer!
 So please use the photos with this in mind and take the

 written description as more realistic.
-However, MOST of the photos
+However, MOST of the photos are taken of

 KEY: 'NEW for 20xx'' means new this year, either for the first